What do you think of when you hear the word “prayer”? Usually, prayer is something that most of us associate with religion.

 In other words, not only does prayer open us up to higher guidance, it actually helps us to be receptive to the lessons we most need to learn.

 Gifts of Prayer

-There are so many benefits of prayer that I say at least one prayer daily, but often up to three or four.
-I have found it to be such an energetic, influential force of change, that I can’t do without it.
+Prayer has gifted me with so much love and gratitude that I make it my goal to say at least one prayer each day.
+I have found it to be such an energetic, influential force of change that I can’t do without it!

-Here are some common gifts of prayer to expect if you incorporate this practice in your life.
+Here are some gifts of prayer you’ll receive if you incorporate this practice regularly into your life.
 Some of these benefits are even scientifically backed: